 (d) identify a primary point of contact, with name, title and email address for communication.

 For those countries in a position to do so, the letter could indicate if the applicant intends to make any contributions of financial or other resources to support the Coalition’s activities.

 One of the most valuable aspects of this Coalition is that it is bringing together developing countries to take the lead in reducing emissions, learning together and raising each other’s ambition.
 Tackling SLCPs has great benefits for our countries.
 The impact on health alone makes these actions compelling, but it’s clear that there are also great opportunities for sectoral development.

-On receipt of a country’s request to join the Coalition, the Secretariat will review the letter to ensure it meets the criteria in (a) to (d) above.
+On receipt of a country’s request to join the Coalition, the Secretariat will review the letter to ensure it meets the criteria.
 Complete requests to join will be then circulated to all current Coalition partners for a non-objection period of 14 days.
 If no objections are made, UNEP’s Executive Director will make a formal written response welcoming the country to the Coalition, and the date of this letter will be the date of entry into the Coalition.
 The total processing time for these applications is on average one and a half months.